AI @ General Electric

 2017 Q2

-GE accelerates digital transformation using AI and machine learning with big data, building an AI workforce to integrate AI throughout operations.
+GE drives digital transformation through AI and machine learning using big data, and builds an AI-skilled workforce spreading AI across operations starting internally.

 2017 Q1: no updates